aaronperkins/bt-nes-advantage/README.md

 ### Troubleshooting
 - If unable to pair with a new device, ensure the controller is in pairing mode (blue LED blinking).
-- For persistent issues, try charging the controller fully before use.

 ## Technical Specifications
 - MCU: ESP32-C3 (LOLIN C3 Mini)